 2. Give Yourself A Break

 Breaks can be more than refreshing your coffee or eating half a sandwich in front of the fridge.
-Do some stretches, take a walk outside, watch an episode of a TV show, check in with the rest of your family.
+Do some stretches, take a walk outside, watch an episode of a TV show, check in with the rest of your family which can help tackle Virtual Fatigue.
 Remote work has blurred the line between work and home, and you deserve to take a few more breaks than you usually do.
 Consider resting your eyes for at least fifteen minutes every couple of hours, especially if you’ve been staring at a screen.

 3. Limit Your Virtual Meetings